All the catchy commercials aside, why should you choose T-Mobile?

 Compared to other top four wireless providers, T-Mobile isn’t afraid to sweeten the deal with the ONE plan.
 While video streaming comes in at a baseline of 480p like its competitors, T-Mobile edges into the lead with perks like no speed throttling until you’ve used 50 GB of data in a billing cycle.
 Yes, you heard us right: 50 gigs.
 And AT&T, Sprint, and Verizon don’t even come close—they’ll slow you down at 22 or 23 GB.

-It also tacks on 3G mobile hotspot data, while AT&T doesn’t even offer a mobile hotspot unless you upgrade to its pricier Unlimited Plus Enhanced plan.
+But T-Mobile also tacks on 3G mobile hotspot data, while AT&T doesn’t even offer a mobile hotspot unless you upgrade to its pricier Unlimited &More℠ Premium plan.

 Looking for prepaid plans?